Structural Enzymology (Schacherl lab)

 Research Group Structural Enzymology

-The Schacherl group is open to collaborations with non-structural biologists who would like to study their target proteins individually at atomic resolution or in a cellular context at subatomic resolution.
+The Schacherl group is open to collaborations with non-structural biologists who would like to study their target proteins individually at atomic resolution or in a cellular context at near-atomic to nanometer resolution.

 A variety of biochemical and biophysical methods are used within the research group.
 These include the following:

-- Correlative cryo-light and electron microsopic workflow (cryo-CLEM/ET)
+- Correlative cryo-light and electron microscopic workflow (cryo-CLEM/ET)

 - Development of specific nanobodies using in vitro selection methods